-Welcome to the sixth edition of “a thousand words”.
+Welcome to the seventh edition of “a thousand words”.
 This story is called “Releasing Sky Lanterns as a Group”.
 There is an old adage that a picture is worth a thousand words.
 However, combining that picture with a thousand words of context is even better.
 In this edition, I will share the story of this image and the experiences behind the camera.

 Sky lanterns have been growing in popularity for years, especially at weddings.
 Releasing them as a group is particularly trending because of the unbelievable spectacle in the air.
 One couple, Thomas and Jesse, decided to go all-in with their display.
 Here’s how it all unfolded.